Puemmel/Schroedinger/README.txt

 -the expected values for the eigenvalues

-You can find additional information in the API-Documentation within the docs folder.
+You can find additional information in the API-Documentation within the folder docs/_build/html.
+Open the index.html to get to the overview and choose the module you want to read about.

-The reference-files within the schroedinger folder, called RefExp and RefPot are used to perform the pytest for functionality testing of the interpolator and the solver.
+The Folders with the Cases 1-6 consist of reference-files to perform the pytest on the program.